 - Salt --> For balance, yo.

-You're definitely going to need an Instant Pot (or other brand of electric pressure cooker) to make these Instant Pot Black Beans.
-However, I did make them on the stovetop for many years, so I'll of course include instructions for both methods in the recipe card below.
+In terms of equipment, you're going to need an Instant Pot (or other brand of electric pressure cooker) to make these Instant Pot Black Beans.
+However, I did make them on the stovetop for many years, so there are instructions for both methods in the recipe card at the end of this post.

 You guys, it's so easy you're not going to believe it.
 Let me talk you through it step by step.